 There is also a term break of 2-3 weeks taken over the end of December and early January (coincidental Christmas time, though Christmas Day, 25 December, is NOT a marked public holiday.
-You will see a decidedly festive feel though throughout shopping malls and hotels,).
+You will see a decidedly festive feel throughout shopping malls and hotels).

 If you visit at any of the peak school holiday times, expect hotel accommodation to cost more and attractions to be MUCH busier.

-Also, note that the weekend is Friday/Saturday making these days much busier than during the week Sunday through Thursday.
+Also, note that the weekend is Friday afternoon through Sunday, making these days much busier than during the week, Monday through Thursday.

 What to expect during Ramadan

-It’s important to note as a visitor when the Holy Month of Ramadan will occur as there are slight modifications in behaviour required.
+It’s important to note as a visitor when the Holy Month of Ramadan will occur as slight modifications in behaviour are required.
 The 9th month in the Hijri calendar is a period of deep religious reflection for Muslims and is strictly observed.

-The other thing you may observe is that many businesses and attractions are closed during the day and only open in the evening.
+You may also observe that many businesses and attractions are closed during the day and only open in the evening.
 That said, most tourist attractions are now keeping normal operating hours during the holy month.
 It is more so local businesses, government offices and schools that are impacted by the change in hours.